IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 |cw-image1|

 FAIR Computational Workflow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-FAIR principles (Findable, Accessible, Interoperable, Reusable) also apply to computational workflows.
-The FAIR Principles (https://doi.org/10.1162/dint_a_00033) apply to workflows in two areas as FAIR data and FAIR criteria for workflows as digital objects.
+The FAIR Principles (Findable, Accessible, Interoperable, Reusable) apply to computational workflows (https://doi.org/10.1162/dint_a_00033) in two areas: as FAIR data and as FAIR criteria for workflows as digital objects.
 In the FAIR data area, "*properly designed workflows contribute to FAIR data principles since they provide the metadata and provenance necessary to describe their data products, and they describe the involved data in a formalized, completely traceable way*" (https://doi.org/10.1162/dint_a_00033).
 Regarding the FAIR criteria for workflows as digital objects, "*workflows are research products in their own right, encapsulating methodological know-how that is to be found and published, accessed and cited, exchanged and combined with others, and reused as well as adapted*" (https://doi.org/10.1162/dint_a_00033).

 How to Create a Computational Workflow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~